scottfeldmanpeabody/strava/README.md

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/decision_tree.png)</br>
 *Example decision tree*

 I tried tweaking the meta-parameters such as the max tree depth, number of features, etc, but any increase in model perfomance seemed to have as much to do with a random trial than any particular feature, with accuracy bouncing around 98%-99%.

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/rf_confusion_matrix.png)</br>
 *Confusion matrix of the ultimate model.
 Absolute counts are on the left and normalized percentages on the right.*

 All the trials were tested throughout a range of thresholds for the classifier.
-I also liked this model because the best performance resulted from a threshold near 50%, which
+I also liked this model because the best performance resulted from a threshold near 50%, which, for whatever reason, is more aesthetically pleasing to me.

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/rf_model_peformance.png)</br>
 *Random Forest model performance vs. threshold set for the final model*

 The most important feature was found to be curvy-ness, which is reassuring as it was the feature which took the longest to engineer.
 The feature importances are relatively well balanced over the 4 features used.